Rockwall, Texas

-Rockwall is a city in the U.S. state of Texas and the seat of Rockwall County.
+Rockwall is a city in the U.S. state of Texas and the county seat of Rockwall County.
 The U.S. Census Bureau estimates that as of 2023, Rockwall's population is 52,918, up from 47,251 in the 2020 census.
 The name Rockwall is derived from a naturally jointed geological formation, which has the appearance of an artificial wall.